Sessions Interviewed By Special Counsel Robert Mueller As Part Of Russia Inquiry

 Justice Department spokesman Ian Prior confirmed Sessions' interview to NPR on Tuesday.
 Sessions cooperated voluntarily.

+Trump told reporters in the Oval Office on Tuesday that he was "not at all concerned" about Sessions' interview and that he didn't talk to the attorney general about the session.

 The special counsel's office declined to comment.
-The White House did not address the Sessions interview.

 In the attorney general's meeting, which was first reported by The New York Times, Sessions answered questions about the Trump campaign's contacts with Russians and their proxies during the 2016 presidential campaign.
+The Times also reported that Mueller's office spoke with former FBI Director James Comey last year.

-He's also understood to have discussed possible obstruction of justice in the firing of FBI director James Comey—a dismissal that Sessions supported.
+Sessions is understood to have discussed possible obstruction of justice in the firing of Comey — a dismissal that Sessions supported.

-A former Alabama senator, Sessions became an early endorser of Trump when the real estate tycoon was struggling for support from lawmakers and his chances of winning the White House seemed remote.
+As a U.S. senator from Alabama, Sessions became an early endorser of Trump when the real estate tycoon was struggling for support from lawmakers and his chances of winning the White House seemed remote.

 Sessions served as a top aide to the campaign, and he helped lead the foreign policy team.
 He was rewarded for his loyalty with the position of attorney general after Trump's surprise election win.